khuang28jhu/bs3/README.md

 $ ./bs3-methyl_display -h
 Usage: ./bs3-methyl_display -h [options]

--m MET             Supply the single-base resolution methylation level file generated during the
+-m MET             Supply the single-base resolution methylation level report from the
-                   methylation rate calculation (in CG format)
+                   methylation rate calculation step (in CG format)

--a ANNOTATION      Suppply the gene annotation file to build the meta-plot (in gff3 format)
+-a ANNOTATION      Suppply the gene annotation file to build a meta-plot (in gff3 format)

--r GENOME_REGION   Select the genomeic region to be plotted for the meta-plot of gene.
+-r GENOME_REGION   Select the genomeic region to plot for the meta-plot of gene.
                    Select each with the option ```-r gene```; (default: gene)

 -q QC_F            Plot Quality Control Graph, supply the .qc file generated during the alignment